Venison Meat Pie

 • Preheat the oven to 375°F.

-• Add the venison and potatoes to a pie plate and top with the mushrooms and shredded cheese.
+• Transfer the venison and potato mixture to a pie plate.
+Top with the sautéed mushrooms and shredded cheese.

-• Carefully set the pie crust over the top of the meat mixture and pinch the edges of the crust around the pie plate.
-Cut a few holes in the crust to allow for the steam to release.
-Lightly brush the top of the pie crust with the egg wash.
+• Carefully place the pie crust over the filling and pinch the edges around the pie plate.
+Cut a few small holes in the top to allow steam to escape.
+Lightly brush the crust with egg wash.

-• Bake the venison meat pie for 40-45 minutes or until the pie crust is golden brown.
+• Bake the meat pie for 40–45 minutes, or until the crust is golden brown.
+Let cool slightly before serving.

 Notes